Stress is a signal – how StressInsight works with stress for individuals and organizations.

 When stress is high, the nervous system prioritizes survival over reflection.

-Our first step is therefore not change, but regulation: helping people reduce hyperarousal enough to think, interpret signals, and make decisions without reacting.
+helping people reduce hyperarousal enough to think, notice signals, and make decisions without being driven by urgency.

 This creates the conditions for clarity — not as an end goal, but as a starting point.